 I am a 5th year PhD student in Statistics at the University of Michigan, advised by Prof. Long Nguyen.
 I received my bachelor degree in applied mathematics and physics from Moscow Institute of Physics and Technology.
 I enjoy switching topics of my research, which helps me to build broad expertise of Machine learning and be able to answer a question "here is my data, what do I do?" for wide range of data types and problems.
-At the moment I am interning at Adobe on bringing some statistical elements into Deep Learning.
 For detailed description of my current and past work please see the Research section.
 I am interested in Research Scientist type position after completing my PhD.

-Current topics of my research: Deep Learning on graph structured data, applications of Wasserstein distance and barycenters, scalable MCMC, Reinforcement learning (in plan).
-News: Two papers under review at NIPS 2017.
-Reviewers seem positive - waiting for September 4th :)
+Current topics of my research: Deep Learning on graph structured data, applications of Wasserstein distance and barycenters, scalable MCMC, Topic Modeling.

 Second algorithm is joint work with Aritra Guha.
 By defining a cone hanging at the center of the data and scanning the space of documents using this cone we can both find the topics and estimate their number very accurately.
-This work is currently under review at NIPS 2017.
+I will present this work at NIPS 2017.

 Reviewer experience: Invited reviewer for NIPS 2017 and ICML 2017.
 Volunteer reviewer for NIPS 2016.
 Reviewed for Journal of Computational and Graphical Statistics 2016.